julianeon/julianeon/books.md

 For a history of tech, Fire In The Valley is outstanding.

-I learned a lot from Global Capitalism, by Freidan.
+I learned a lot from Global Capitalism by Freidan.

 The Penguin History of the World was great, for what it is.

-The Chosen by Karabel was incredible, a history of American university admissions.
+The Chosen by Karabel is incredible, a history of American university admissions.

 The Making of the Atomic Bomb by Rhodes is great too.

-If you like psychology, Barrett's How Emotions Are Made will transform how you see them.
+If you like psychology, Barrett's How Emotions Are Made will teach you a lot about yourself.